zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

   Set-UnifiedGroup -Identity <GUID> -HiddenFromExchangeClientsEnabled:$false
   ```

-If you select a Microsoft 365 group that isn't supported by Teams, then your organization can only manage voicemails addressed to this group only in Outlook.
+If you select a non-Teams supported Microsoft 365 group, then your organization can only manage voicemails addressed to this group only in Outlook.

 For more information about creating a group in Teams, see [Microsoft 365 Groups and Microsoft Teams](/microsoftteams/office-365-groups).
 For information about creating a group in Outlook, see [Create a group in Outlook](https://support.microsoft.com/office/04d0c9cf-6864-423c-a380-4fa858f27102).